EDUCBA

 Introduction to Excel Calculations

-Excel is used for a variety of functions but the basic area why excel was introduced was for handling calculations of day to day work.
-Like adding, subtracting, multiplication, etc. numbers used for different purposes for a different domain.
-Though there are other tools for basic calculations but standoff of using excel is its flexibilities and the perception for viewer it gives, for instance, we can add two numbers in calculator as well but the numbers mentioned in the excel sheet can be entered in two cells and used for other functions as well subtraction, division, etc.
+The main reason for introducing Excel was to handle day-to-day work calculations, although it is now used for various functions.
+Like adding, subtracting, multiplication, etc., numbers are used for different purposes for different domains.
+Though there are other tools for basic calculations, but standoff of using Excel is its flexibility and the perception for the viewer it gives; for instance, we can add two numbers in the calculator as well, but the numbers mentioned in the Excel sheet can be entered in two cells and used for other functions as well subtraction, division, etc.

 Let’s have a quick look at some of the calculations to get a better understanding.